gonimo/gonimo/front/doc/Gonimo-Architecture.md

 dev-GenerateLenses classy
 ```

-I use it, by copying the data definitions to the bottom of the file, then select
+I use it by copying the data definitions to the bottom of the file, then select
 the definitions and have my editor pass it through `dev-GenerateLenses classy`.
 This is obviously not the most elegant way, also the tool is written pretty
 dirty, but it works for me - so if you need something similar, feel free to get